57blocks/website-article/articles/Frontend Performance Optimization/README.md

   ```

   Typically with this code snippet, we also include the following information:
-  a.
-If the resource belongs to user-specific content, it can be specified as private; otherwise, it is public.
-One way to determine if a resource is personal data is to check if the Authorization field is in the request header.
+  A. If the resource belongs to user-specific content, it can be specified as private; otherwise, it is public.
+  B. One way to determine if a resource is personal data is to check if the Authorization field is in the request header.
 If it is, that indicates that this displays personal data, and there is usually no need to explicitly specify it as private.

   Additionally, if the cache control header includes “must-revalidate,” it indicates that this is personal data.
 This means that before each resource retrieval, it needs to be validated for freshness, using the new data if it is new or the cached old data if it is not.
 This approach helps ensure the real-time and consistent handling of personal data.